purrrfecto/mmd/models/alban-knox/tos/tos-cn.md

 ---
 layout: default
-title: Term of Use 中文版
+title: Term of Use 中文 ver.
 parent: Term of Use
 grand_parent: Alban Knox
 has_children: false